Glossary definitionBrowse the neighboring terms

 Reinforcement Learning from AI Feedback (RLAIF)

-A training method that uses a separate AI model to judge and rank outputs, replacing or supplementing the human raters used in traditional RLHF.
+A training method that uses a separate AI model to judge and rank outputs, replacing or supplementing the human raters used in traditional reinforcement learning from human feedback (RLHF).
 This makes preference training faster and cheaper to scale.

 Builder example